SEO vs. PPC: What’s the Difference?

-These two strategies are major players in the world of digital marketing, so it’s important to know what they are, the pros and cons, and how the two of them together can produce major results for your business.
+These two search engine marketing strategies are major players in the digital world, so it’s important to know what they are, the pros and cons, and how the two of them together can produce major results for your business.

 SEO vs. PPC

-Before we dive into the whole “SEO vs. PPC” debate, we first need to look at the two strategies on their own.
+Before we dive into the whole “SEO vs. PPC” debate and whether PPC ads affect SEO, we first need to look at the two strategies on their own.
 Separately, the two can bring different benefits to your business.
 It’s important to understand how the two differ and how they can be successful individually before we discuss the benefits of PPC and SEO working together.

 What is search engine optimization (SEO)?